-The internal audit reports directly to the university board.
-Its role is to review the university’s governance and accounts and suggest improvements.
+Internal AuditInternal Audit reports directly to the University Board, and its role is to review the university’s governance and accounts, and suggest improvements.

-Linköping University has four faculties: the Faculty of Arts and Sciences, the Faculty of Educational Sciences, the Faculty of Medicine and Health Sciences and the Faculty of Science and Engineering (sometimes known as the Institute of Technology).
-Formally, educational sciences is an “area”, but in most cases it functions as a faculty.
-In some ceremonial contexts, LiU is considered to have three faculties, with educational sciences falling under arts and sciences.
-The faculty is responsible for education and research within its area and at LiU it commissions services from the departments.
-It is run by a faculty board and its top executive official is the dean.
+Linköping University has four faculties: The Faculty of Arts and Sciences, the Faculty of Medicine and Health Sciences (previously the Health University), the Faculty of Science and Engineering, and the Faculty of Educational Sciences (which is formally an “area”, but in practice functions as a faculty).
+A faculty is responsible for education and research within its area, and at LiU it commissions services from the departments.
+It is run by a faculty board led by a dean.

 Thematic studies, institutes and centres

-Some research at LiU is not organised within the framework of traditional disciplines, but in thematic studies units, institutes and centres.
+Some research at LiU is organised in thematic studies units, institutes or centres.
 Thematic studies units are formed around a multidisciplinary field, such as child studies or environmental change, and gather researchers from several disciplines.
 An institute is also built around a field of research, but the area studied in an institute is significantly narrower than that studied in a thematic studies unit.
-A centre is established for a shorter period than an institute or thematic studies unit.
-A major part of the financing for a centre often comes from other sources than LiU.
+A centre is established for a shorter period than an institute or a thematic studies unit.

-Linköpings universitet Holding AB, LiU Holding, is owned by the university.
-It helps to make new research accessible by bringing it to market.
-LiU Holding runs the enterprises LiU Innovation, LiU Relation, Spetsa, Unitalent and Lead.
+Linköpings universitet Holding AB, LiU Holding, is owned by the Swedish Government, but managed locally by the University.
+It assists in making new research available by bringing it to market.
+LiU Holding runs its operations through its subsidiaries LiU Invest, Unitalent and Lead.